Share

 last update Terakhir Diperbarui: 2025-04-29 23:41:57

 As I pack, I think of everything that’s happened.
 Everything that will happen.
 I’m leaving my home.
 Ruined, desecrated, my pack murdered by the one I now serve.
-Whether it’s luck that’s dancing on my side, or the fact that I lacked loyalty, either way the tide has turned in my favor.
+Whether it’s luck that’s dancing on my side, or the fact that I lacked loyalty, either way, the tide has turned in my favor.
 There’s no use in dwelling on it.

 'Or so I tell myself.'

 Strapping up the bag that I found, my hands pause as I feel warm droplets on my skin.
 The burn in my eyes is greater than before, and the tears I’ve held in find their way out.
-Taking shallow breaths, I slug the bag onto my shoulders and wipe my eyes with hurried strokes.
+Taking shallow breaths, I sling the bag onto my shoulders and wipe my eyes with hurried strokes.

 'I’ll be fine.
 I’ll survive.'